redux-orm/redux-orm/README.md

 ### Polyfill

 Redux-ORM uses some ES2015+ features, such as `Set`.
-If you are using Redux-ORM in a pre-ES2015 environment, you should load a polyfill like [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) before using Redux-ORM.
+If you are using Redux-ORM in a pre-ES2015+ environment, you should load a polyfill like [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) before using Redux-ORM.

+### Extensions

+- [`redux-orm-proptypes`](https://github.com/tommikaikkonen/redux-orm-proptypes): React PropTypes validation and defaultProps mixin for Redux-ORM Models

 ## Usage